Tower Hamlets First

-Tower Hamlets First was a British political party represented in Tower Hamlets London Borough Council, which was launched to contest the 2014 local elections in the Borough.
+Tower Hamlets First was a local political party represented in Tower Hamlets London Borough Council, which was launched to contest the 2014 local elections in the Borough.
 During its existence, it was the second largest party on Tower Hamlets Council and the fifth largest political party out of all the London borough councils.

 History

 Tower Hamlets First was established by Lutfur Rahman on 18 September 2013.
 The party stood candidates in the 2014 Tower Hamlets Council election, where it won 18 out of 45 seats, becoming the second largest party on Tower Hamlets Council, and the fifth largest political party out of all London borough councils.
 Rahman was first elected as an independent mayor in 2010, and then re-elected as the Tower Hamlets First candidate in 2014, before the result was overturned in 2015.

 Nick Cohen in The Guardian described the party as a cult of personality surrounding Rahman.
-The party was suspended in 23 April 2015, after an Election Court report that found Rahman "personally guilty of 'corrupt or illegal practices' or both" with the party labelled as a "one-man band".
+The party was suspended in 23 April 2015, after an election court report that found Rahman "personally guilty of 'corrupt or illegal practices' or both" with the party labelled as a "one-man band".
 The party was removed from the list of political parties maintained by the Electoral Commission on 29 April 2015.